April 12, 2013 — Akenatzy Country [Clover, VA] (originally posted to Nadira’s Locs)

 Call me crazy, but my day was amazing . . .
 Selah.

 I have never in my life been so, so something.
-After work today I left the office, and I did the usual: wait on my brother and his partner to finish up work in the backwoods.
+After work today I left the office, and I did the usual: wait for my brother and his partner to finish up work in the backwoods.
 So I sat up against a wood fence and took in the scenery.
 It was magnificent, divine.
 As I’m writing this know that I’m beyond overwhelmed with emotion at this point… Still standing here, barefoot, stuck, and trying to make sense of all that just happened to me, trying to relay to you all that God just gave me.

 Yes, I paused just to give the picture of my current stance.
 Yea I know awkward right.